 8. Regular Data Validation: Establish a system for periodic review and validation of biodiversity data, integrating new scientific findings.

-Implementing these integrated strategies, underpinned by accurate and continuously monitored data, is essential for safeguarding Bhimbandh Wildlife Sanctuary's unique biodiversity.
+Implementing these integrated strategies, underpinned by accurate and continuously monitored data, is essential for safeguarding the Bhimbandh Wildlife Sanctuary's unique biodiversity.

 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+The authors declare that they have no known competing financial interests, non-financial interests, or personal relationships that could have influenced the work reported in this study.

 References